JNRowe/vim-configs/localcfg/plugin_vim_startify.rst

 .. tip::

-    This setting is a prime candidate for configuring using :ref:`localcfg
+    This setting is a prime candidate for configuring using a :ref:`host specific configuration file <host_specific_file>`.
-    <localcfg-config>`’s support for host specific configuration, such as
-    :file:`localcfg/$HOST.vim`.

 Define some quick commands to jump to help::